 🚇 How to get there: Böblingen station is served by S-Bahn lines S1 and S60, along with numerous buses.
 The festivities take place less than a ten minute walk down “Bahnhofstrasse” from the station.

 The Heusteigviertelfest, from June 28-30, kicked off the season of neighborhood street festivals in Stuttgart.
 The “bean quarter,” so named because of the many vining pole beans grown by generations of residents, is one of the oldest areas of Stuttgart.
 Covering the area between Charlottenplatz and Leonhardsplatz, it remains well-preserved and is home to many restaurants, cafes, and artisan shops.
 Its festival is traditionally held on the last weekend in July before the summer holidays of local schools and features food and drink as well as concerts, dance, and sports demonstrations.

 🚇 How to get there: U-Bahn stops Charlottenplatz, Olgaeck, and Rathaus all border the district.

-Ballet in the Park is one of the most anticipated open-air summer events, when Stuttgart’s world-renowned ballet transmits a live performance onto a giant screen set up in the lawn opposite the opera house.
-Saturday features a selection of pieces by members of talented academies while Sunday offers the professional company.
-The Stuttgart Opera offers a live screening of Bellini’s “The Puritans” on Tuesday night in the same space.
+For the past ten summers, Stuttgart’s world-renowned ballet has transmitted a live performance onto a giant screen set up in the lawn opposite the opera house.
+Ballet in the Park, as it’s known, has become one of the city’s most anticipated open-air summer events.
+Saturday features the professional company while Sunday offers a selection of pieces by the talented young members of its famed academy.
 Visitors must bring their own blankets or small, soft seating.
 Glasses and cans are not permitted.

 🚇 How to get there: Use Schlossplatz U-Bahn stop or the “Königstrasse” exit from Stuttgart Hauptbahnhof from the S-Bahn, U-Bahn, or regional trains.